VEGOILS-Palm oil hits 1-month high after Indonesia signs export levy

 rose for a third day on Wednesday to touch their highest level

-in a month, following a jump in soy markets, and as investors
+in a month after a jump in overseas soy markets and as investors

 covered short positions after Indonesia set a palm export levy